gabrieleugenio1/Scrapy-Stackoverflow/README.md

 # Scrapy-stackoverflow

-Scrapy for stackoverflow for catch url's, date and others informations.
+Scrapy for stackoverflow for catch url's, date, tags and others informations.
 Python 3.9.12